raphaelbarbosaqwerty/Smart-Money-Flutter/README.md

 * The App is in tests.
 * Remember if possible open an Issue.
 * The App will come to Play Store.
-* My time is very
+* I have some parts to refactor on the App but my time is very short to work on the project.

 ## Using
 * Slidy (CLI).